-The sports preparticipation physical (or preparticipation physical examination [PPE]) is a clinical examination used to evaluate athletes for injuries, illnesses, or other conditions that might increase the risk of harm to themselves or others when participating in sports.
+Sports preparticipation physical exams (or preparticipation physical exams [PPEs]) are clinical exams used to evaluate athletes for injuries, illnesses, or other conditions that might increase the risk of harm to themselves or others when participating in sports.
 American Medical Society for Sports Medicine: preparticipation physical evaluation history form Opens in new window Although the PPE is often considered a screening tool, it can also be used to evaluate the suitability of athletes with known conditions in order for them to participate in a particular athletic endeavor.